openid/eKYC-IDA/openid-connect-4-ida-attachments.md

 # Attachments {#attachments}

-During the identity verification process, specific document artifacts will be created and depending on the trust framework, will be required to be stored for a specific duration.
+Where attachments are used in identity verification process, specific document artifacts will be created and depending on the trust framework, will be required to be stored for a specific duration.
 These artifacts can later be reviewed during audits or quality control for example.
 These artifacts include, but are not limited to:

 * scans of filled and signed forms documenting/certifying the verification process itself,
 * scans or photocopies of the documents used to verify the identity of End-Users,